Skip to Main Content

 The resources and services of the Health Sciences Library (HSL) at the University of Hawai‘i are primarily designed to support the students, faculty, and staff of the John A. Burns School of Medicine and the University of Hawai‘i at Mānoa (UHM) in their scholarly endeavors related to the health sciences.
 As such, certain materials and services, such as access to remote online resources from an off-site location, are reserved for those directly affiliated with the UHM.

-As the Library and UHM have entered into license agreements with the producers of various copyrighted electronic online databases, many of these agreements limit use of these services to University faculty, students, staff and users on the library premises.
+As the Library and UHM have entered into license agreements with the producers of various copyrighted electronic online databases, many of these agreements limit the use of these services to University faculty, students, staff, and users on the library premises.

-The Library is physically open to the general public– any individual who wishes to use materials inside the library building is welcome to do so.
-Help is available at the information desk to anyone visiting the Library with health information related questions.
+The Library is physically open to the general public—any individual who wishes to use materials inside the library building is welcome to do so.
+Help is available at the information desk for anyone visiting the Library with health information-related questions.

 All users of the Library are required to abide by HSL’s Library User Conduct Policy.
 Users who are not compliant will be sanctioned.
 See our other policies for more information: